 Answered By: Josh Waltman Last Updated: May 09, 2020 Views: 765

-1) Go to the library home page.
+- Go to the library home page.
 Scroll down to the middle of the page.
-Underneath the heading "Jerry Falwell Library," find the sub-heading "Research."
-Then, click on "Journal by Name."
-On the next page type in the title of the journal you are searching for in the search box and click "Search".
+Underneath the heading Jerry Falwell Library, find the sub-heading Research.
+Then, click on Journal by Name.
+On the next page type in the title of the journal, you are searching for in the search box and click the search icon.

-4) The next page may look different depending on the database you have selected.
+- The next page may look different depending on the database you have selected.
 Usually there will be a search bar that will allow you to search the journal or you could search according to the volume and issue number.